Chinese Tallow Tree - Invasive Plant

 - Chinese tallow tree also spreads by sprouting from the roots, especially when the original stem is cut or top killed.

-Where is it in Arkansas?
+Where are Chinese tallow trees in Arkansas?

 The Atlas of the Vascular Plants of Arkansas records Chinese tallow tree in 15 counties in Arkansas, and the USDA Plants Database adds an additional three counties to the list.
-Chinese tallow tree is called Sapium sebiferum (L.) Roxb. in some references.

 Brittle branches spread and support a crown of simple alternate leaves that range in size from 1.5 to 3.5 inches (3.8 to 8.9 cm) wide and approximately the same length.
 The leaf stalk is usually at least half as long as the leaf blade.
 Overall, leaves are nearly round to more or less kite shaped, base of the leaves is rounded, and the tip tapers to a short or long point (Figure 3).
 Leaves are hairless, medium green on top and slightly lighter green beneath.
 Leaf veins, especially the mid-vein, are lighter green on the upper surface.
 Leaf margins are not toothed.
 The leaves change to yellow, orange, or red in the fall (Figure 4).

-Chinese tallow tree flowers in the spring – typically April to June.
+Chinese tallow trees flower in the spring – typically April to June.
 The small greenish yellow flowers of the Chinese tallow tree have no petals, so they don’t look like typical flowers.
 They develop in catkins 2 to 8 inches (5 to 20 cm) long in the spring.
 Most trees produce one catkin per branch, but occasional trees produce more.
 Each catkin has a few separate female flowers, occurring at the base of the catkin with male flowers filling out the remainder (Figure 5).